Bilingual edition: English and Spanish

 David Bestué (Barcelona, 1980) is one of the most acclaimed artists of his generation.
 Through the use of different media, his work focuses on the seemingly nondescript details of everyday life, fashioning a discourse that reveals the tensions between the real and the ideal; the universal and the personal.
 Steeped in a playful irony, Bestué has developed a conceptual work that questions and seduces both emotionally and intellectually, thanks to its masterful narration, compelling rhythm and unique combination of highest and lowest cultural references.

-His works have been exhibited in the 53rd Biennale di Venezia; MNCARS, Madrid; Arkitekturmuseet, Stockholm; MACBA, Barcelona; Ersta Konsthall, Stockholm; Casino Luxembourg, Luxembourg; and galleries and fairs in Paris, Berlin, London, New York, Lima, Mexico, and Shanghai, among many others.
+His works have been exhibited in the 53rd Biennale di Venezia; MNCARS, Madrid; Arkitekturmuseet, Stockholm; MACBA, Barcelona; Ersta Konsthall, Stockholm; Casino Luxembourg, Luxembourg; and galleries and fairs in Paris, Berlin, London, New York, Lima, Mexico City, and Shanghai, among many others.

 “Artist David Bestué puts forward a new way to look at architecture.”